-One of the characteristics of our time is the numerous fakes that exist and flourish, in the broad daylight of science.
+One of the characteristics of our ime is the numerous fakes that exist and nourish, in the broad daylight of science.
 We are accustomed to speak of the age of superstition, but truly it is doubtful whether the past centuries can show more confusion in the spiritual realm, than is now hampering the present generation.
 Religious frauds are very often harmless, and truth is best served by passing them by in silence.
 In fact, that very often proves their finish.
-But sometimes they assume such a form that it becomes the duty of the press to warn the public against being imposed upon.
-Such is the case when religious fa kers pretend to be the dispensers of charity, and under that pretense draw on the generosity of the public for their own support in idleness, instead of distributing the means gathered in acordance with the promises made to the donors.
+But sometimes they assume such a form that it becomes the duty of the press to warn the public kers pretend to be the dispensers of charity, and under that pretense draw own support in idleness, instead of distributing the means gathered in accordance with the promises made to the donors.
 That is a kind of rascality, under the cloak of charity, that cannot be too strongly condemned.
-We have been informed that our city is, at present, not free from perambulant fakers who solicit money and goods for alleged orphans and destitute people, and keep what they obtain for their
+We have been informed that our city is, at present, not free from perambulant fakers who solicit money and goods for alleged orphans and destitute people, and keep what they obtain for their against being imposed upon.